-To date, monitoring results indicate that river restoration elements implemented throughout the Project are achieving, or are on target to meet Project goals and performance standards as outlined in the monitoring plan and regulatory permits.
+To date, monitoring results indicate that river restoration actions implemented throughout the Project is achieving, or are on target to meet Project goals and performance standards as outlined in the monitoring plan and regulatory permits.
 The cumulative amount of fine sediment reduced as a result of Project completion is 257,260 metric tons with an estimated 16,394 metric tons/year reduced each year from the Napa River watershed amortized over the next 20 years.
 This represents 87% of the total TMDL sediment reduction goal for the Napa River watershed.
-In 2018, 526 linear feet of stream bank was mapped as eroding or unstable throughout the Rutherford Reach, this represents a decrease from linear footage of eroding bank measured in 2017 (837 linear feet) and a reduction in bank erosion sites detected in 2018 (13) as opposed to 20 bank erosion sites surveyed in 2017.
-The overall net reduction of eroding stream banks measured since inception of the Project is 96% compared to the 2009 baseline conditions; exceeding the performance standard of a 75% reduction in active stream bank erosion throughout the entire Project reach.
+In 2019, 485 linear feet of stream bank was surveyed as eroding or unstable throughout the Rutherford Reach, this represents a decrease from linear footage of eroding banks measured in 2018 (526 linear feet) and a reduction in bank erosion sites detected in 2019 (13) as opposed to 18 bank erosion sites surveyed in 2018.
+The overall net reduction of eroding stream banks measured since inception of the Project is 97% compared to the 2009 baseline conditions; exceeding the performance standard of a 75% reduction in active stream bank erosion throughout the entire Project reach.

-A total of 1.9 acres of non-native invasive and Pierce host vegetation was documented and treated in 2018.
-Species treated included Himalayan blackberry, native/hybrid CA grape, Vinca, Mugwart and

-Arundo.
-Survey results in 2018 for reaches 4 through 9 indicate that overall survivorship (when including natural recruitment) of installed native shrubs and trees was 106% (Reaches 5-7 and 9) and 123% at Reach 8, well above plant establishment criteria set forth in the monitoring plan.
-Results from line intercept surveys indicate that native cover, on average, is approximately 55% herbaceous, 18% woody shrub and 27% tree cover types.
+A total of 1.29 acres of non-native invasive and Pierce host vegetation was documented and treated in 2019.
+Species treated included Himalayan blackberry, native/hybrid CA grape, Vinca, Mugwart and Arundo.
+Survey results in 2019 indicate that overall survivorship (when including natural recruitment) of installed native shrubs and trees was 105% (Reaches 5-7 and 9), well above plant establishment criteria set forth in the monitoring plan.
+Results from line intercept surveys indicate that native cover, on average, is approximately 49% herbaceous, 21% woody shrub and 30% tree cover types.
 In general, the successful natural recruitment of native species (leading to survivorship counts greater than 100%) and the increase in relative native cover represents a positive trend in vegetation establishment at the restored sites, providing greater habitat value within the riparian corridor of the Napa River.
-Snorkel surveys conducted in the spring of 2018 found several age classes (young-of-year, 1+, 2+) of steelhead utilizing the aquatic habitat structures indicating spawning and rearing is occurred within the Project reach.
+Spawner surveys conducted in the fall 2019 observed a total of four live adult Chinook salmon and five redds indicating spawning recently occurred within the Project reach.